GH6324/realm-xwPF/README_EN.md

    ↓
 6. Determine status changes
    ├── 2 consecutive failures → Mark as failed
-   └── 2 consecutive successes + 120s cooldown (avoid jitter switching) → Mark as recovered
+   └── 2 consecutive successes + 120s cooldown (prevent flapping) → Mark as recovered
    ↓
 7. If status changes, create update marker file
 ```

+Clients can monitor IP changes in real-time using:
-Clients can use command `while ($true) { (Invoke-WebRequest -Uri 'http://ifconfig.me/ip' -UseBasicParsing).Content; Start-Sleep -Seconds 1 }` or `while true; do curl -s ifconfig.me; echo; sleep 1; done` to monitor IP changes in real-time and confirm mode effectiveness.
+`while ($true) { (Invoke-WebRequest -Uri 'http://ifconfig.me/ip' -UseBasicParsing).Content; Start-Sleep -Seconds 1 }` or `while true; do curl -s ifconfig.me; echo; sleep 1; done`

 </details>

 <details>
 <summary>
-<strong>Dual-end realm calling system MPTCP</strong>
+<strong>Dual-end Realm with System MPTCP</strong>
 </summary>

 **Q: Does MPTCP endpoint create a new virtual network interface?**
-No, it tells the MPTCP protocol stack: this IP address can be used for MPTCP connections to specify paths: data can be transmitted through this IP address and corresponding network interface
+No, it tells the MPTCP protocol stack: this IP address can be used for MPTCP connections to specify paths; data can be transmitted through this IP address and corresponding network interface
 Establish multiple paths: allow a single TCP connection to use multiple network paths simultaneously

 **Q: Why specify both IP and network interface?**
-Network interface: the system needs to know which physical network interface this IP address corresponds to for routing selection
+Network interface: the system needs to know which physical NIC this IP corresponds to for routing
-IP address: the MPTCP protocol needs to know which IP addresses can be used to establish subflows
+IP address: MPTCP protocol needs to know which IPs can be used to establish subflows
-192.168.1.100 dev eth0 subflow fullmesh = tells MPTCP it can establish connections through eth0 interface's this IP
+192.168.1.100 dev eth0 subflow fullmesh = tells MPTCP it can establish connections via eth0's IP
-10.0.0.50 dev eth1 subflow fullmesh = tells MPTCP it can establish connections through eth1 interface's this IP
+10.0.0.50 dev eth1 subflow fullmesh = tells MPTCP it can establish connections via eth1's IP

-If you want more fine-grained control, consider:
+For more fine-grained control, consider:

-Server-side also setting signal endpoints:
-Fine-grained MPTCP control
+Server-side signal endpoints for fine-grained MPTCP control

 </details>